SyedShaQutub/VPS_System/README.md

 #### requirements:
  1. Blender 2.8X
-    Blender addons (sun position addon - can be located in repository).
+    Blender addons (sun position addon - can be located in repository->Tools).
 In blender goto edit->preferences->addons and locate the addon fodler to install.

  1. Python packages to be installed in blender's python enviroment:
     * Shapely